 Understand the terms & conditions of travel insurance: I strongly advise anyone getting travel insurance to read the terms

-Even before this 10+ year journey I used World Nomads.
-I have used other companies at various stages but the small print and customer service always brought me back to World Nomads.
+Even before this 10+ year journey I used travel insurance for short trips.
+I have used several companies at various stages but the small print and customer service always was always a priority.

-Their polices are made specifically with travelers in mind.
-They are an exclusive travel insurance company and not some giant generic conglomerate.
+Short and long-term polices are made specifically with travelers in mind.
+I also make sure the company is dedicated to travel insurance and not some giant generic conglomerate offering cheap online deals.

-World Nomads offers great travel specific additions to polices like cover for your gadgets, or adventure sports and trekking.
-You just can't find such a travel centric insurer elsewhere!
+Travel insuraance should offer great travel specific additions to polices like cover for your gadgets, or adventure sports and trekking.

 Accidents do happen.
 It's hard to be prepared for them when you are traveling.
-World Nomads can be your safety net for only a few dollars a day.
+Finding the right travel insurance company can be your safety net for only a few dollars a day.

 - Who can buy it?
-World Nomads Travel Insurance is usually only availble to residents of specific countries.
+Travel Insurance is usually only availble to residents of specific countries.
 Check to make sure your country is listed.